xsdk-project/xsdk-community-policies/package_policies/README.md

 ## Background

-A key aspect of work in the [IDEAS Scientific Software Productivity Project][1] is developing an Extreme-scale Scientific Software Development Kit ([xSDK][2]) — a collection of related and complementary software elements that provide the building blocks, tools, models, processes, and related artifacts for rapid and efficient development of high-quality applications.
+A key aspect of work started in the [IDEAS Scientific Software Productivity Project][1] and continued in the [xSDK4ECP Project][2] is developing an Extreme-scale
+Scientific Software Development Kit ([xSDK][3]) — a collection of related and complementary software elements that provide the building blocks, tools, models, processes, and related artifacts for rapid and efficient development of high-quality applications.
 As an initial step in creating xSDK, we have written the following draft xSDK package community policies to help address challenges in interoperability and